EndyLab/bionet-synthesis/pipeline/functional-bash/documentation.md

 json_read.sh : Reads a section of a json file
 - $1 file name
 - $2 section to read
+- $3 If = "write", write number to a file called json_read.txt

 json_write.sh : Writes a section of a json file
 - $1 file name